Priyanka-17/priyanka-17.github.io/_posts/2019-04-22-sustainability.md

 Happy Earth Day people!

-Writing a blog post about sustainable living on Earth Day resonates the same feeling as writing an ode for your beloved on Valentine’s Day.
-The only difference is that you can dedicate the ode and about it and not a lot will change.
-However, me writing this post and forgetting all about it - scary!
-Time is running guys, we must start acting NOW (if we haven’t already).

 Change is difficult.
-But you know what, a small change every day can make a lot of difference.
+But you know what?
+A small change every day can make a lot of difference.
 If you follow a few steps towards sustainable living starting today, it will eventually make a huge impact in preventing our planet from deteriorating so fast.

 I will share a few easy steps with you today which will help you to begin a sustainable lifestyle without trying too hard.
 * **Always carry a reusable bag** - Wherever you are going, carry a reusable bag.
 Put it in your backpack, pocket or carry it by itself.
 I have a white cloth bag which I have been using since 2014.
 I carry it with me almost all the time.
 It comes in handy if I go grocery shopping after work (happens very frequently) or choose to buy takeout for dinner.
 When I am travelling, I always make sure to carry an extra bag with me.